notAnotherAverageJoe/FairFoods-Dash/README.md

 # Expense Dashboard

+---

+## Images of the program inside assets folder!

 This project is a dynamic and interactive web application built using **Dash**, **Plotly**, and **Pandas** to visualize and analyze monthly expenses.
 The dashboard allows users to explore expenses by category, view trends over time, and analyze their spending patterns with various types of visualizations.

 ## Features